This post was updated on September 8, 2022.

 Dynamic email content is unique because you can make specific brand recommendations to your audience.
 You can point new leads to a landing page to purchase your product while directing your brand advocates to an upsell offer with a one-time coupon code.

-Marketers using dynamic email content for the first time usually start with text.
+Marketers using dynamic email content for the first time usually start with text (aka copy).
 It’s a simple but effective way to personalize your message to different subscribers.
-Text covers subject lines and paragraphs.
-For instance, if you’re a sports equipment brand, you can create a paragraph that speaks to basketball fans versus football fans.

 3. Calls to action

-The purpose of a call-to-action button or link is to grab your subscribers’ attention and to encourage them to take action.
-Customizing calls to action helps boost your click-through rate—leading to more sales for your brand.
+The purpose of a call-to-action (CTA) button or link is to grab your subscribers’ attention and encourage them to take action.
+Customizing CTAs helps boost your click-through rate—leading to more sales for your brand.

 How dynamic email content works